Immigration Man

 I can stay another day

-Let me in immigration man
+Won't you let me in, immigration man

 I won't toe your line today

-I can't see it anyway
+I can't see it anyway.

 Here I am with my immigration form